longrw/OmniCellX/README.md

 After successful installation, user can use omnicellx by `http://localhost:8000/omnicellx/`(local) or `http://yourIP:8000/omnicellx/`(server) through the web browser.

 # testdata
 For application testing purposes, two sample datesets are included.
-These datasets were collected from https://figshare.com/articles/dataset/NeurIPS_2021_Benchmark_dataset/22716739.
+These datasets were collected from https://figshare.com/articles/dataset/NeurIPS_2021_Benchmark_dataset/22716739 using the 10X Multiome Gene Expression kit.